-I downloaded the demo for Blasphemous to try it out, but I immediately found it very frustrating to play due to high input lag.
+I downloaded the demo for the Switch game Blasphemous to try it out, but I immediately found it very frustrating to play due to high input latency.
 The character doesn’t react to button presses immediately, making for sluggish and very imprecise controls.

 I had to test it out to make sure it’s not just my imagination, and here’s what I found.

 I used my Canon PowerShot S100 to record 240 frames per second slow motion video.
 240fps equals 0.00416̅ of a second.
 By counting the number of frames between a button press and on-screen action and multiplying it by this number, you’ll get the milliseconds of input lag.

 Blasphemous takes 30 frames to react to my input, which equals 125 milliseconds of input lag.